 Class sign up link will be here on May 28th.

 If you have any questions, please contact Laura and she will be happy to help you!!!!

-Class signups will begin Friday, June 2nd until the minute before classes start at SSK.
-I will add a google form link to this page on June 2nd for people to fill out.
+Class signups will begin Monday, May 28th and will continue until the minute before classes start at SSK.
+I will add a google form link to this page on May 28th for people to fill out.
+I would prefer that all current attendees of SSK try to get this filled out by June 4th.
 We will do our best to let you know what class(es) you will have by June 15th.
 Class rosters are posted in the SSK group on Ravelry by time slot.If you have questions about anything to do with classes, please email or pm Laura and she will help you.

-Hint: If you use the thread text search feature for your ravelry name, it makes it easy to find your classes.
+Hint: Once the rosters are posted on Ravelry, If you use the thread text search feature for your ravelry name, it makes it easy to find your classes.

 How signups work:

 Your SSK fee includes one class at no additional cost from one of our amazing teachers.
 We will ask that you choose your top three classes, and we will do our best to accommodate your request based on demand/class size.
 I try to have everyone’s selections in before I assign classes.
 In the past 3 years, almost every single person who was attending SSK at the time of class signups was able to get their first choice class.
 That’s something I am hopeful will happen again this year.

 Additional classes may be available for an extra $50 per class cost.
 If you decide that you would like to add a class at anytime, just let Laura know via email and she will do our best to make that happen.